paulissoft/oracle-tools/java/smart-pool-data-source/README.md

 So we will have a situation where there are several smart pools who are joined together to an actual combined and rather simple pool.
 The smart pools each contain the credential information needed to create a physical connection (or get a logical connection with the same credentials).
 They delegate the work of getting a connection to the simple pool.

 So the smart pool also gets a (default) connection via `getConnection()` but only after the smart pool data source library first sets the default credentials via `PoolDataSource.setUser()` and `PoolDataSource.setPassword()`.
 See also [the Oracle PoolDataSource interface](https://javadoc.io/doc/com.oracle.database.jdbc/ucp/21.3.0.0/oracle/ucp/jdbc/PoolDataSource.html).

+The only thing you need to change is the initial pool size.
+Since the common pool data source will have as credentials one of its combined pool data source credentials (for example user X), on start up it will create exactly this initial amount of connections for user X (since it is the default for `getConnection()`).
+And that is probably not what you want: a pool with only connections for user X. So it is best to set the initial pool size to 0 and let the physical connections be made on demand thereafter.

 #### How can we let Hikari combine pools?